kevgleeson78/Gesture-Based-UI-Project/README.md

 #### Shuffling the deck
-To shuffle the deck of cards the fisher yates shuffle algorithm is used.
+To shuffle the deck of cards the Fisher Yates shuffle algorithm is used.

 The algorithm works by starting at the beginning of an array in our case it will be the array holding the deck of cards.

 A random number is generated from 0 - 51.

-Suppose 34 is generated the card at index 34 is swaped with the card at index 0.
+Suppose 34 is generated the card at index 34 is swapped with the card at index 0.

 The algorithm then moves to index 1.